iconAnil Madhavapeddy, Professor of Planetary Computing

 Tying anthropogenic activity such as food consumption to biodiversity.

 Agriculturally-driven habitat degradation and destruction is the biggest threat to global biodiversity, and so an exciting line of work that Thomas Ball has been leading is to tie the LIFE metric with food consumption and production data and provenance modelling in order to figure out the impact of what we eat on species extinctions.
-The preprint on the FOOD metric (Quantifying the impact of the food we eat on species extinctions) shows that despite marked differences in per-capita impacts across countries, there are consistent patterns that could be leveraged for mitigating harm to biodiversity.
-We're continuing to work on refining this data and analysis, particularly via higher resolution supply chain datasets and crop yield data.
+The FOOD metric papers show that despite marked differences in per-capita impacts across countries, there are consistent patterns that could be leveraged for mitigating harm to biodiversity.

 Related News